Tip your band, say honky tonk musicians, during NFL Draft

 "We want people to know that when they come to Nashville, it is common courtesy to tip the band," Lipow said.

-Hailey Stevens and Julia Katsnow perform together as the duo Sweet Leah and they said during the summer months, they can make $1,000 to $1,500 each with generous tippers.
+Haley Stevens and Julia Kate Snow perform together as the duo Sweet Leah and they said during the summer months, they can make $1,000 to $1,500 each with generous tippers.
 Sometimes they aren't that lucky.

 "Sometimes we're like, 'Wow, we made $20 in tips.
 Glad we did that today!'" said Stevens.

-Note: An earlier version of this report had incorrect spellings for Haley Stevens and Julia Kate Snow's names.